deeebee/ProgrammingAssignment4/readme.md

 1. activity lookups in the activity_labels.txt file
 2. the column names for the datasets in the features.txt file

-the we have a data file for each train/X_train.txt test/X_test.txt
+then we have a data file for each train/X_train.txt test/X_test.txt